rgknp/AIDayLabs/lab03.3_manage_conda_envs_in_aml/0_README.md

   - moving between different projects with different package dependencies
   - deploying the project to staging and production.
   - you have packages installed in your user directory from sources such as `pip install --user`
+  - upgrade versions of AML, as some of the dependencies are tied to the AML version number.